flobath/glados/docs/language-doc/docs/reference/whitespace.md

 - ASCII LineFeed `\n` (0x0a)
 - ASCII CarriageReturn LineFeed `\r\n` (0X0D0A)

-These linebreak sequences are exceptionnaly ignored by the lexer when preceded by a backslash `\` (0x5C), in which case they behave as any whitespace.
+These linebreak sequences are exceptionally ignored by the lexer when preceded by a backslash `\` (0x5C), in which case they behave as any whitespace.
 So, in the following example, a backslash allows writing the addition on a separate line:
 ```
 fun f {